Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 Another extremely easy way to run models locally is to use LM Studio.

-After downloading it from the link above, you'll be able to search for a model using the search icon in the side bar and selecting a model to download:
+After downloading it from the link above, you'll be able to search for a model using the search icon in the left sidebar and selecting a model to download:

-After downloading a model, you'll be able to start chatting with it (use the chat icon in the left sidebar):
+After downloading a model, you'll be able to start chatting with it using the chat icon in the left sidebar:

 Finally, you can also turn on an API endpoint so that other computers on your network can access it via IP address and port, typically: